Housing 21 (L0055) - Regulatory Judgement: 17 December 2025

 Housing 21 tailors its approach to delivering outcomes to tenants effectively and gains evidence of performance through its local and onsite services.
 However, there are weaknesses in how it captures and reports its services at an organisational level.
 This has been identified by Housing 21, including through its programme of internal audits, and there are plans in place for a series of system-based improvements that will strengthen the board’s assurance and improve the timeliness of information about its homes.

 In relation to the Neighbourhood and Community Standard, we saw evidence that Housing 21 is working in partnership with relevant organisations to deter and tackle Anti-Social Behaviour (ASB) and hate incidents in the neighbourhoods where it provides social housing.
-Having identified concerns about its approach to ASB and hate crime and the completeness of its reporting, Housing 21 has completed an end-to-end review of its approach in consultation with residents and its new approach is due to be launched in April 2025.
+Having identified concerns about its approach to ASB and hate crime and the completeness of its reporting, Housing 21 has completed an end-to-end review of its approach in consultation with residents.

 We gained assurance that, in line with the Tenancy Standard, Housing 21 has arrangements in place to ensure properties are let in a fair and transparent way, working with appropriate third parties to allocate homes according to individual need.
 We saw evidence that Housing 21 ensures tenants are supported in sustaining their homes, including successfully helping tenants to access financial support.

 In relation to the Transparency, Influence and Accountability Standard, we saw evidence that Housing 21’s complaints process is accessible and publicised to tenants, and that complaints are addressed fairly, effectively, and promptly.
 Housing 21’s board and all tenants receive reporting on complaints handling performance and insight.
-Themes identified from complaints are monitored, but further work is being undertaken to strengthen how Housing 21 demonstrates these are being used to drive improvements in services to all tenants.
+Themes identified from complaints are monitored, and, at the time of the inspection, further work was being undertaken to strengthen how Housing 21 demonstrates these are being used to drive improvements in services to all tenants.

-Housing 21 has provided appropriate evidence that it makes use of its performance and insight information.
+Housing 21 provided appropriate evidence during the inspection that it makes use of its performance and insight information.
 It has planned improvements in how this information is shared with its tenants, including through changes to its website.

 Based on the evidence gained from the inspection there is assurance that Housing 21’s governance arrangements enable it to effectively manage risk and adequately control the organisation, allowing it to deliver its objectives.